DHTMLX/gantt-docs/data/desktop/time.md

 gantt.locale.labels.time_disable_button = 'Unschedule';
 ~~~

 The toggle button allowing you to switch the visibility of the section will appear near the section.
-If the section is visible, everything works as if **type:"duration"** would be specified.
+If the section is visible, everything works as if **type:"time"** is specified.

 ![](desktop/time_optional.png)

 If you toggle the button off, the section will become invisible but nothing will happen.
-After you click the "Save" button, the values of the task properties which are mapped to the duration control via the **map_to** property of the section will become `null`.
+After you click the "Save" button, the values of the task properties which are mapped to the time control via the **map_to** property of the section will become `null`.

 ~~~js
 gantt.getTask(1);